Macy's Q4 results tops analysts' estimates, completes review

-NEW YORK (AP) — Macy's reported strong fourth-quarter sales and profits that exceeded Wall Street estimates even as the department store faced numerous challenges from supply chain issues to labor shortages and inflation.
+NEW YORK (AP) — Macy's offered an upbeat outlook on Tuesday after reporting strong quarterly results that exceeded Wall Street estimates despite a slew of challenges from inflation to supply chain clogs.

-The company, based in New York, also said that it would not spin off its ecommerce division from its physical stores, rejecting a push from an activist investor Jana to separate the businesses to create better value, similar to what Saks Fifth Avenue did early last year.
-The decision came after a comprehensive review, Macy's said.
+The New York company also said that it would not spin off its ecommerce division from its Macy's and Bloomingdale's stores, rejecting a push from activist investor Jana to separate the businesses to create better value, similar to what Saks Fifth Avenue did early last year.
+The decision followed a comprehensive review, Macy's said.

-The company reported profits of $742 million, or $2.44 per share, for the three month period ended Jan.
-29. That compares with $160 million, or 50 cents per share, in the year- ago period.
-Adjusted earnings were $2.45 per share.

 Like other retailers, Macy’s faces rising costs for everything from labor to shipping as supply chain backups hit companies worldwide during the holidays.
 This past holiday quarter also offered an extra challenge: a contagious new variant, omicron, that made some customers nervous about going into stores.
 It also forced many workers to take sick leave, resulting in surging costs for companies having to hire more workers beyond what was planned to fill that gap.